ralphbrooks/notes/content/deep_learning/keras/freezing_layers.md

 model.layers[0].trainable = False
 ```

-This might be done for an Embedding layer in Keras so that you don't forget anything that you
+Notes:

+* Typically, the freezing of layers will be done so that weights which are learned in prior stages are not
-have already learned in the model.
+forgotten in later layers of the model.

-* The large changes in gradient from other parts of the model could be disruptive to this part.
+* For example, if you have BERT as one part of a Keras TensorFlow model, that layer might need to be frozen so that
+large changes in gradient that occur during fine tuning do not distrupt the weights that have been learned in BERT.